11 Easy Steps to Setting a Fall Table

 The collision of rustic and Victorian, by placing this in the dough bowl, brings the exact style I love.

-Step 8: Added a single white sunflower with billowing green leaves to the vase.
+Step 8: Added a white sunflower with billowing green leaves to the vase.

 With the blue patterns of the plates and placemats, I want to use white to bring balance.